- Table of Contents

 And in John 15:6,

-We see then that the branch appears to be in the vine but bears no fruit—the fig tree appears as any other fig tree but bears no fruit—the tares appear to be wheat but they bear no fruit—the seed that falls on the first three of the soils bear no fruit.
-The teaching in these passages is unmistakable—The branch, the tare, the tree, and the first three of the four seeds, bear no fruit and as a result they will bear the eternal wrath of God's judgment, establishing the truth that saving faith is a fruit bearing faith.
-On the other hand, a counterfeit, fruitless faith, even as flavorless salt, "is no longer good for anything except to be thrown out and trampled under people's feet" (Matt.
+We see then that the branch appears to be in the vine but bears no fruit — the fig tree appears as any other fig tree but bears no fruit — the tares appear to be wheat but they bear no fruit — the seed that falls on the first three of the soils bear no fruit.
+The teaching in these passages is unmistakable — The branch, the tare, the tree, and the first three of the four seeds, bear no fruit and as a result they will bear the eternal wrath of God’s judgment, establishing the truth that saving faith is a fruit bearing faith; an obedient faith.
+On the other hand, a counterfeit, fruitless faith, even as salt without flavor, “is no longer good for anything except to be thrown out and trampled under people’s feet” (Matt.
 5:13).

 We find this same principle once again, resulting in the same fate, in the parable of “the dragnet” (Matt.
 13:47).
 The net being the gospel cast into the sea of humanity gathering some of every kind,

-Dear reader, let no one mislead you with empty words, the thorny ground hearer was lost—The tare was a child of the devil—The barren fig tree was cursed—The branch without fruit was dead—The "bad" in the net condemned.
-Do not be deceived in believing that a professed relationship with Christ would exempt you from the necessity of doing the works of Christ (John 14:12), any more than the Jews were deceived in that they thought their relationship with Abraham would exempt them from doing the works of Abraham (Jn.
+Dear reader, let no one mislead you with empty words, the thorny ground hearer was lost — The tare was a child of the devil — The barren fig tree was cursed — The branch without fruit was dead — The “bad” in the net condemned.
+Do not be deceived in believing that a professed relationship with Christ would exempt you from the necessity of doing the works of Christ (John 14:12), even as the Jews were deceived in that they thought their relationship with Abraham would exempt them from doing the works of Abraham (Jn.
 8:39), walking in the steps of the faith which Abraham had (Rom.
 4:12).
-Likewise, those who claim a relationship with Christ "ought to walk in the same way in which he walked" (1 Jn.
-2:6), "imitators of God, as beloved children" (Eph.
+Those who claim to believe in Christ are likewise called to walk in the steps of the faith which He had, “to walk in the same way in which he walked” (1 Jn.
+2:6), “imitators of God, as beloved children” (Eph.
 5:1).
-The fruitless depict those who hear the Word but it never lives and abides in their heart.
-"Therefore put away all filthiness and rampant wickedness [repent] and receive with meekness the implanted word [receive the seed of the gospel], which is able to save your souls.
-But be doers of the word [bear good fruit], and not hearers only, deceiving yourselves" [like the first three soils].
-(Jam.
-1:21, 22, brackets added) Albert Barnes writes;
+The fruitless are those who hear such words but they do not live and abide in their hearts and thus never come to fruition.
+These are the deceived James speaks of who are not doers of the word but hearers only even as the first three soils (Jas.
+1:21, 22).
+Albert Barnes writes;

 It is implied here, that by merely hearing the word but not doing it, they would deceive their own souls.
 The nature of this deception was this, that they would imagine that that was all which was required, whereas the main thing was that they should be obedient.
 If a man supposes that by a mere punctual attendance on preaching, or a respectful attention to it, he has done all that is required of him, he is laboring under a most gross self-deception.
 And yet there are multitudes who seem to imagine that they have done all that is demanded of them when they have heard attentively the word preached.
 Of its influence on their lives, and its claims to obedience, they are utterly regardless.9